 For help downloading SVG Files and uploading them to Design Space see this post.

-Or Grab the all-access pass here and get instant access all 14 projects, 25+ SVG Files, and printable instructions.
+Or Grab the all-access pass here and get instant access all 14 projects, 25+ SVG Files, step-by-step videos, and printable instructions.

-If you don’t plan to use the vellum liner on your Christmas village, then once you have your SVG file on the canvas, ungroup the design and delete all of the dark blue layers.
+If you don’t plan to use the vellum liner on your Christmas village, ungroup the design and delete all of the dark blue layers once you have your SVG file on the canvas.

 Otherwise, the design is ready to be cut.
 Click ‘Make It’.

-On the mat screen you will not be able to select a material size of 8.5″x11″.
-This is because Design Space has a default margin of 1/2″ all the way around the design.
-However, if you’re careful when you place your cardstock on the mat, the 8.5″x11″ will work just fine.
+On the Cricut mat screen you cannot select a material size of 8.5″x11″.
+This is because Design Space has a default margin of 1/2″ around the design.
+However, if you’re careful when placing your cardstock on the mat, the 8.5″x11″ will work fine.

 Set your material to poster board, and we’re ready to cut.